 Sprinting

-Sprinting is a bodyweight, compound movement that involves accelerating and running at near-maximum speed for short distances.
-Unlike steady running, it focuses on rapid force production and efficient movement mechanics, making it a pure expression of speed and power.
+Sprinting is a compound, full-body movement that involves accelerating to near-maximum speed over short distances.
+Unlike steady-state running, it demands rapid force production and efficient movement mechanics — a pure expression of speed and power.
+The hamstrings play a critical role during sprinting, with their force-length relationship directly influencing stride mechanics and injury risk (Kellis & Blazevich, 2022).

-Most of the work is done by the legs, with strong involvement from the hips and glutes to drive each stride.
-The arms and core support balance and rhythm, helping transfer force efficiently while maintaining control through fast ground contact and upright posture.
+Most of the work is done by the quads, hamstrings, and calves, with strong involvement from the glutes to drive each stride.
+The arms and core support balance and rhythm, helping transfer force efficiently while maintaining control through fast ground contact.
+Combining strength training with running improves both run performance and biomechanics over time (Trowell et al., 2022).

-This exercise fits well in power-focused training, athletic conditioning, and short, high-intensity sessions.
-It’s especially useful for athletes and advanced trainees who want to improve speed and explosiveness, and it offers a more performance-oriented alternative to longer, slower running formats.
+Sprinting fits well in power-focused training, athletic conditioning, and short, high-intensity sessions.
+It is especially useful for athletes and advanced trainees looking to improve speed and explosiveness, offering a more performance-oriented alternative to longer, slower running formats.

 - Stand with your feet hip-width apart and distribute your weight evenly on the balls of your feet.
 Keep your arms bent at approximately 90 degrees with your hands relaxed.